 “The first 20 minutes of moving around, if someone has been really sedentary, provide most of the health benefits.
 You get prolonged life, reduced disease risk — all of those things come in in the first 20 minutes of being active.”

 – New York Times best-selling author Gretchen Reynolds, The First 20 Minutes

 The article depicted the immediate impact of getting away from one’s desk for an activity break.
-Check out the below scans of brain activity reported before and after a 20-minute walk:
+The below scans of brain activity (represented by an increase in colours) were reported before and after a 20-minute walk:

-Do you take walks while you’re work?
+Do you take walks while you’re working?
 If not, has this research encouraged you to start?

 Image credits: Pixabay.com; Fastcompany.com.